Building A Budget With Allocations - All Flexibility Levels

 Purpose

-DCPS’ Early Childhood Education program ensures that all of our youngest students are prepared for success in kindergarten and beyond.
+DCPS’ Early Childhood Education program ensures that all our youngest students are prepared for success in kindergarten and beyond.
 The Early Childhood program focuses specifically on Pre-K3 (PK3) and Pre-K4 (PK4) students and supports their kindergarten readiness by promoting high quality instruction and learning experiences in all Pre-Kindergarten (PK) classrooms, and by supporting families who are furthest from opportunity through the provision of family services that include case management, family workshops, and additional parent engagement activities.
 While PK programming supports all PK3 and PK4 students in all elementary schools and education campuses, schools that serve higher percentages of at-risk students and families receive more robust instructional coaching and family support services.

 Staffing (Personnel Services)

-Every early childhood classroom (PK3, PK4, and mixed age) has one full-time teacher and one full-time aide.
+It is DCPS policy that every early childhood classroom (PK3, PK4, and mixed age) has one full-time teacher and one full-time aide.

 - Staff must directly supervise children during all daily routines, including sleeping, eating, and diapering or bathroom use.